NETWAYS/foreman-training/provisioning/02_configuration.md

 !SLIDE smbullets small
-# Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Prepare PXE installation of CentOS Stream 8
+# Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Prepare PXE installation of CentOS Stream 9

 * Objective:
  * Prepare the installation of CentOS using PXE
 * Steps:
- * Change the Installation media "CentOS Stream" to the local repo (if provided)
+ * Change the Installation media "CentOS Stream 9 mirror" to the local repo (if provided)
- * Associate the installation media "CentOS Stream", verify the selected templates and set boolean parameter "enable-official-puppet7-repo" to "true"
+ * Associate the installation media "CentOS Stream 9 mirror", verify the selected templates and set boolean parameter "enable-official-puppet8-repo" to "true"

 !SLIDE supplemental exercises
-# Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Prepare PXE installation of CentOS Stream 8
+# Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Prepare PXE installation of CentOS Stream 9

 ## Objective:

 ****

-* Prepare the installation of CentOS Stream 8 using PXE
+* Prepare the installation of CentOS Stream 9 using PXE

 ## Steps:

 ****

-* Change the Installation media "CentOS Stream" to the local repo (if provided)
+* Change the Installation media "CentOS Stream 9 mirror" to the local repo (if provided)
-* Associate the installation media "CentOS Stream", verify the selected templates and set boolean parameter "enable-official-puppet7-repo" to "true"
+* Associate the installation media "CentOS Stream 9 mirror", verify the selected templates and set boolean parameter "enable-official-puppet8-repo" to "true"

 #### Notes:

 This was simplified with Foreman 3.5 as it automatically associates templates with the operating system and selects defaults when autocreated.

 !SLIDE supplemental solutions
-# Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Prepare PXE installation of CentOS Stream 8
+# Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Prepare PXE installation of CentOS Stream 9

 ****

-## Prepare the installation of CentOS Stream 8 using PXE
+## Prepare the installation of CentOS Stream 9 using PXE

 ****

-### Change the Installation media "CentOS Stream" to the local repo (if provided)
+### Change the Installation media "CentOS Stream 9 mirror" to the local repo (if provided)

-Navigate to "Hosts > Provisioning Setup > Installation media", select the entry "CentOS Stream", change the "Path" to the URL the trainer provided.
+Navigate to "Hosts > Provisioning Setup > Installation media", select the entry "CentOS Stream 9 mirror", change the "Path" to the
+URL the trainer provided.

-### Associate the installation media "CentOS Stream", verify the selected templates and set boolean parameter "enable-official-puppet7-repo" to "true"
+### Associate the installation media "CentOS Stream 9 mirror", verify the selected templates and set boolean parameter "enable-official-puppet8-repo" to "true"

-Navigate to "Hosts > Provisioning Setup > Operating systems" and search the entry "CentOS Stream 8".
+Navigate to "Hosts > Provisioning Setup > Operating systems" and search the entry "CentOS Stream 9".
 Click it and in the dialog on the "Partition table" tab you can verify that "Kickstart default" is selected.
-On the tab "Installation media" select "CentOS Stream" (which is the one for CentOS Stream 8).
+On the tab "Installation media" select "CentOS Stream 9 mirror" (which is the one for CentOS Stream 9 onwards).
 On the "Templates" tab you can verify that "Kickstart default" is selected as
 Provisioning template and "Kickstart default PXELinux" is the PXELinux template.
 These will be used in the next exercise, but there are more selected for other ways of Provisioning.
-And on the "Parameters" tab add the parameter "enable-official-puppet7-repo" as "boolean" with value "true".
+And on the "Parameters" tab add the parameter "enable-official-puppet8-repo" as "boolean" with value "true".
 Click on "Submit".